Blorum/blorum-docs/permissions.md

 			"create": 5,
 			"edit": 4,
 			"remove": 2
-		} //See what does those numbers indicate in flags.md
+		} //See what those numbers indicate in flags.md

 	},